buildit/gravity-ui-web/docs/branching-strategy.md

 # Braching strategy

-This project currently uses a simple branching strategy that is inspired by [git-flow](http://nvie.com/posts/a-successful-git-branching-model/). _Diet Git Glow_, if you will.
+This project currently uses a simple branching strategy that is inspired by [git-flow](http://nvie.com/posts/a-successful-git-branching-model/). _Diet Git Flow_, if you will.

 ## `develop` branch

 The most recently delivered development changes reside in `develop`.

+Commits to the `develop` branch trigger an automated build and deployment of the Buildit Living Style Guide [staging environment](http://style-staging.buildit.digital/).
+(Refer to our [Travis CI doc](./travis-ci.md) for further details)

 This has been configured as a restricted branch on GitHub and only project maintainers are able to push to this branch (or merge pull requests into it).